jarombouts/MaakLang/LANGUAGE.md

-# Schildpad — Language Design & Philosophy
+# Maak — Language Design & Philosophy

-> The programming language inside the Schildpad playground.
+> The programming language inside the playground.
 This document is for whoever implements the interpreter/runtime (likely Claude Code).
 It is the source of truth for semantics.
 Read `DESIGN_BRIEF.md` for the UI; you don't need it to build the language, but the two must agree on the transport model (§9) and the error surface (§8).
 Read `ARCHITECTURE.md` for how the runtime is actually built (one Rust core, a command stream, the framebuffer/audio/embedded story); this document stays the source of truth for the *language*, that one for the *machine*.

-The language has no official name.
-Internally call it `schildpad`.
  Keywords are **Dutch and reserved**.
 There is one set of keywords; localisation comes later, if ever.

 > **This-version additions.** §§1–12 are the original tightly-scoped design and remain the
 > backbone. §§13–15 add three things decided after the first interactive prototype: an